NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/contribute.md

 https://labtokyo.neurodesk.org/

 - authenticate with your github account
-- select a CPU session or a GPU session if your containers requires a GPU
+- select a CPU session or a GPU session (if your container requires a GPU)
 - open a Neurodesktop session

 ## 3) Run the interactive build process